ultimate271/notes/martin/storm01Prologue01.md

 "Yes."
 The huge man stamped the butt of his spear on the frozen riverbank.
 "I will.
 He shouldn’t hunt us."

+### The Sisterman and Chett discuss their plan to kill the officers
 The Sisterman took his hands from his armpits and turned to Chett.
 "We need to kill all the officers, I say."